 3. EXODUS 20:7 “You shall not misuse the name of the Lord your God, for the Lord will not hold anyone guiltless who misuses His name.”

 Simple Terms: You should not say God’s name in a mean or bad way.
 It is common in society today to take God’s name in vain, and many kids, even at a young age, will have heard God’s name used in a mean or bad way.
 God’s name is special and to be worshipped and honored, and society has normalized the use of God’s name in several bad ways.
-Many times, people will yell out God’s name when they are hurt or scared or surprised, and that is not a form of worship or honor and is sadly being misused.
+Many times, people will yell out God’s name when they are hurt or scared or surprised, and that is not a form of worship or honor and is an example of misusing God's name.
 Another way to explain it is that it is not good to do bad things and use God as a reason (i.e "God wants me to hurt you").

 4. EXODUS 20:8-11 “Remember the Sabbath day by keeping it holy….”